 What Do I Need To Set Up My At-Home Boxing Space?

-Before purchasing a bag, there’s one important thing you need to set up your home boxing gym: space.
+Before purchasing a heavy bag, there’s one important thing you need and that is to set up your home boxing gym space.

-When your punching bag is filled, it’s going to be extremely difficult to move anywhere.
+When your punching bag is filled, it’s going to be difficult to move anywhere.
 You’ll be able to shuffle it side-to-side, but picking it up probably isn’t going to happen.
-That’s why you need to plan out your boxing space before purchasing any equipment.
+That’s why you need to plan out your boxing space before purchasing any large exercise equipment.

 How do I fill my FightCamp bag base?

 What do I fill the base of my heavy bag with?

 To answer the first, you’re going to need to address the second.
 The three (3) most common options are sand, water, or both.
 For this guide, we recommend using sand for punching bags as it will weigh more, but a bag base filled with water will still give you a great workout.
 The reason we recommend sand for punching bags is that the base can fit 350 lbs. of sand, but only 250 lbs. of water.
 If you need more stability, sand for punching bags is preferred.
 Wondering where to buy sand for punching bag base?
 You can usually find standard bags of sand at home improvement stores.